3DBAG/CityBuf/readme.md

 What is missing:
  - script to convert from `.cb` to `.city.jsonl`
  - other languages than python, eg. C++.
 Notice that this repository does include automatically generated flatbuffer accessor/build functions for python, c++ and rust.
 But to make it convenient to build and read CityBuf files, some convenient wrappers are needed.
 In

+ Other TODO:
+ - review header metadata specification, make sure this is fully compatible with CityJSON

 # Benchmark
 Based on https://github.com/cityjson/paper_cjseq.